She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 Augusto was there when he said it.

-He looked at Mariana across the little kitchen table and did not pretend not to understand.
+He looked at her across the little kitchen table and, for once, did not pretend not to understand.

 “You need a doctor.”